 Your dog’s blood pressure—and the way your veterinarian measures it—is similar to the way your doctor takes your pressure.

-When you go to the doctor, often a nurse wraps a blood pressure cuff around your arm measuring two different values: systolic and diastolic blood pressure.
-Systolic blood pressure measures the maximum force of blood against your artery walls while your ventricles squeeze pushing blood to the rest of your body.
+Systolic blood pressure measures the maximum force of blood against your artery walls while your heart’s ventricles squeeze blood to the rest of your body.
 Your diastolic blood pressure measures the minimum force of blood against your artery walls as your heart relaxes and your ventricles refill with blood.
-Your blood pressure is then read as your systolic pressure (top number) over your diastolic blood pressure (bottom number).

 How is hypertension diagnosed in dogs?